Incompetent Cervix and Pre-Term Deliveries

 Before pregnancy, the cervix — the part of the uterus that connects to the vagina — is normally closed and rigid.
 The cervix gradually softens as pregnancy progresses.
 In a normal pregnancy, the cervix decreases in length (effaces) and opens (dilates) in response to contractions.
-If a woman has an incompetent cervix, the growing pressure in the uterus causes the cervix to open too soon.
-This results in the membranes bulging through the opening and eventually rupturing, often before the baby can survive outside of the uterus.
-This irritation of the uterus brings on pre-term labor.
+If a woman has an incompetent or weak cervix (also known as cervical insufficiency), the cervix may shorten or open too soon, during early pregnancy.
+This may result in the membranes bulging through the opening and eventually rupturing, sometimes before the baby can survive outside of the uterus.
+The shortening or opening of the cervix may also bring on pre-term labor.
 If this response is not halted by medical intervention, a premature birth or miscarriage can result.
-Unfortunately, in many cases, labor is detected when it is far too advanced to stop the process.

-If a woman’s cervix begins to open early, medical help in the form of preventive medication during pregnancy, frequent ultrasounds and a procedure that closes the cervix with strong sutures (cervical cerclage) are essential.
+If a woman’s cervix begins to open in early pregnancy, preventative medication, frequent ultrasounds, and cervical cerclage – a procedure that closes the cervix with a strong suture – are essential.
 If physicians fail to take appropriate actions to prevent premature birth and the baby suffers a birth injury, the family may have a malpractice claim.

 Incompetent Cervix: Risk Factors